gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

 association in order to restart it.
 Such DTLS/SCTP usages that
 need:

-   *  Periodic re-authentication of both endpoints (not only the DTLS client).
+   *  Periodic re-authentication and transfer of revocation information of both endpoints (not only the DTLS client).

    *  Periodic rerunning of Diffie-Hellman key-exchange to provide forward secrecy and mitigate static key exfiltration attacks.